 The Eagle represents the style of Eagle Claw Kung Fu I have been practicing for several years.
 The Dragon is a generic style that represents Kung Fu itself.
 These two animals have something in common: Powerful CLAWS!
 This is why pressure points is a very important aspect of my teachings.
 Both animals are predators, like the nature and philosophy of my system.

 The symbolism of the "tigers with karambits"

-The fact that it is double, symbolizes both the left and the right side, which must be harmonized and equally practiced.
-The tiger is the "state of mind" we must have in a fight.
-And the karambit is my favourite lethal weapon!
+is twofold, representing both the left and the right side that must be harmonized and equally practiced.
+The tiger embodies the necessary 'state of mind' we should possess in a fight, while the karambit serves as my favorite lethal weapon.